yarisvt/tyk-docs/tyk-docs/content/security/your-apis/basic-auth.md

 ---
 date: 2017-03-23T15:28:35Z
-title: Basic Auth
+title: Basic Auththentication
 menu:
   main:
     parent: "Your APIs"
 weight: 5
 ---

-## <a name="what-is-basic-auth"></a>What is Basic Auth ?
+## <a name="what-is-basic-auth"></a>What is Basic Authentication?

 > In the context of an HTTP transaction, basic access authentication is a method for an HTTP user agent to provide a user name and password when making a request.
 HTTP Basic authentication (BA) implementation is the simplest technique for enforcing access controls to web resources because it doesn’t require cookies, session identifiers, or login pages; rather, HTTP Basic authentication uses standard fields in the HTTP header, obviating the need for handshakes.
 (Source: wikipedia)

-Basic Authentication is a standard authentication mechanism supported by every standards-compliant http server, it is also supported by almost every single web browser, which makes it an excellent access control method for smaller APIs.
+Basic Authentication is a standard authentication mechanism supported by every standards-compliant HTTP server, it is also supported by almost every single web browser, which makes it an excellent access control method for smaller APIs.

-However, a serious drawback of Basic Authentication is that credentials are transferred in encoded plaintext over the wire, this can be a serious concern for API owners and should therefore only ever be used in conjunction with TLS such as SSL.
+However, a serious drawback of Basic Authentication is that credentials are transferred in encoded plain text over the wire, this can be a serious concern for API owners and should therefore only ever be used in conjunction with TLS such as SSL.

-A basic auth request will have an Authorization header where the value will be of the form:
+A basic authentication request will have an Authorization header where the value will be in the form of:

 ```
 Basic base64Encode(username:password)